Jan Zaanen: Career

 Jan Zaanen was born on 17 April 1957 in Leiden.
-He received his degree in chemistry with honours in 1982 at the University of Groningen, where he also received his doctorate four years later, again with honours.
+While studying chemistry at the University of Groningen he played violin in folk band and bass guitar in a band with Herman Finkers.
+When he realized he would not become a great guitarist he stopped with music.
+He received his degree in chemistry with honours at Groningen in 1982, where he also received his doctorate four years later, again with honours.
 He was under supervision with Spinoza Prize winner George Sawatzky.
 After a postdoctoral fellowship at the Max Planck Institute for Solid State Research in Stuttgart, he worked for some years as a researcher at AT&T Bell Laboratories in the USA.
 In 1993 Zaanen returned to the Netherlands, where he worked at Leiden University as a Royal Netherlands Academy of Arts and Sciences (KNAW) fellow.
 He has been a professor at Leiden since 2000.
-Furthermore, in 2004 he was appointed as a visiting professor for one year at Stanford University.
+Furthermore, in 2004 he was appointed a visiting professor for one year at Stanford University.

 In 2004-2005 he spent a year at Stanford University sponsored by the Fulbright Program and in 2006 he received the Spinoza Prize, the "Dutch Nobel prize", for his scientific accomplishments.
-Recently Zaanen is one of the driving forces behind the scientific cooperation between the fields of string theory and high-temperature superconductivity.
+Zaanen was one of the driving forces behind the scientific cooperation between the fields of string theory and high-temperature superconductivity.
 In an interview with Dutch newspaper, De Volkskrant, he stated:

 After winning the Spinoza Prize, it was no longer necessary to worry whether I was proving myself enough.
 You start looking at things you really like.
 Furthermore I wanted to prove that I was not too old to learn new things.
 String theory really is another ballgame than the rest of physics] and I'm proud that I was able to learn it.

 Zaanen was a visiting professor of Theoretical Physics at the Ecole Normale Superieur, Paris, France.
 In 2012 and 2013 he respectively was a Solvay Professor of Physics at the Solvay Institute, Brussels, Belgium and a fellow of the Newton Centre at the University of Cambridge.
-At present he is Professor of theoretical physics at Leiden University.
+He was Professor of theoretical physics at Leiden University.

-Since 2012 Zaanen is member of the Royal Netherlands Academy of Arts and Sciences.
+From 2012 Zaanen was member of the Royal Netherlands Academy of Arts and Sciences.

+Zaanen was diagnosed in with esophageal cancer in late summer 2022.
+He died from cancer on 18 January 2024, at the age of 66.